 Is Farming Hemp for CBD Profitable?

-Common Concerns Among Hemp Farmers
+Frequent Concerns Among Hemp Farmers

 Getting high-quality seeds can be a potentially difficult task when it comes to growing hemp for CBD production.
 As we mentioned above, hemp and hemp products must contain less than 0.3% THC to maintain compliance with U.S. Federal regulations.
 Finding a hemp variety that consistently produces these low levels of THC in your growing environment, produces high percentages of CBD, has robust growth traits and is mold resistant, etc. can be a trial-and-error process that requires testing different varieties in different growing methods.
 Most states in the US that are regulating industrial hemp programs have been issuing lists of certified varieties that should be compliant when grown in local conditions.
 Talking with experienced hemp farmers and cultivation consultants can help you properly select which varieties will work best for you.